Ali-Panagia/The-Adventure-Game-with-No-Name/README.md

 # The-Adventure-Game-with-No-Name
 # This is the Adventure Game with No Name.
 # Your goal for this game is to reach the middle of the maze,
-# but there will be twists and turns that could lead you to certain doom.
+# but there will be twists and turns that could lead you to either fortune or certain doom.

 # Controls